evelinavait/Financial-Intelligence/ND4/README.md

 -------------
 ## 4. Creating a multi-instrument portfolio
-This folder contains Python code `Finansinis_intelektas_ND4_E_Vaitkeviciute.ipynb` and data.
-A portfolio is created from various sources and an understanding of the factors that influence the quality of the portfolio is demonstrated.
+This folder contains Python code Finansinis_intelektas_ND4_E_Vaitkeviciute.ipynb and data.
+A portfolio is created from various sources and an analysis of the factors that influence the quality of the portfolio is performed.

 A function for uploading data (several different financial instruments - 10 different shares):